 1. What Is the Maximum Age Difference Allowed Under California’s Romeo and Juliet Law?

-California's Romeo and Juliet Law allows a maximum age difference of up to three years between partners if one is 14 or older and the other is within the allowed age range.
+Romeo and Juliet Law allows a 3-year age difference for sexual intercourse between partners if one is 14 or older and the other is within the range.

 2. Does the Romeo and Juliet Law in California Apply to Same-Sex Relationships?

-Yes, the Romeo and Juliet Law in California applies to same-sex relationships, providing similar protections for consensual relationships between minors regardless of gender.
+Yes, the Romeo and Juliet Law in California applies to same-sex relationships.
+It protects consensual sexual intercourse between minors, regardless of gender.

 3. How Does California’s Romeo and Juliet Law Address Consent Issues?

-The law provides a defense against statutory rape charges by considering consent valid between minors close in age, as long as the relationship meets specific age and consent criteria.
+The law allows a defense for statutory rape charges.
+It considers consent valid when minors are close in age.
+This applies if the relationship or intercourse with a minor meets certain age and consent rules.

 Get a Free Lawsuit Evaluation With Our Lawyers